agbrs/agb/README.md

 `agb/examples` - basic examples often targeting 1 feature, you can run these using `just run-example <example-name>`

+`tracker` - crates that make up the `agb-tracker` library which allows playing of tracker files

 `book` - the source for the tutorial and website

 `book/games` - games made as part of the tutorial